toruseo/UXsim/README.md

 ## Main Features

 - Simple, lightweight, and easy-to-use Python implementation of the modern standard models of dynamic network traffic flow.
+- Macroscopic traffic simulation: Simulating over 60000 vehicles in 30 seconds in a city.
-- Traffic flow simulation with a given network and time-dependent OD demand (dynamic traffic assignment).
+- Dynamic traffic assignment: Traffic flow simulation with a given network and time-dependent OD demand.
 - Implementation of traffic control/management schemes such as traffic signals and road pricing.
 - Basic analysis of simulation results and their export to pandas.DataFrame and CSV files.
-- Visualization of simulation results including animation.
+- Visualization of simulation results using matplotlib.
+Interactive GUI is available.
 - Flexible and customizable thanks to pure Python implementation.
 Can also be directly integrated with other Python-based frameworks, such as PyTorch for deep reinforcement learning traffic control.

 ## Simulation Examples